GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

     <tbody>
         <tr>
             <th scope="row">Advantage</th>
             <td>1.
-The keys are bound to people or things in the certificate.<br>2.
+The keys are bound directly to people or things in the certificate.<br>2.
 A trusted infrastructure; keys are generated against a policy others can trust.<br>3.
 Non-repudiation if the certificate is issued after a high assurance identity proofing process.	</td>
             <td>1.
-Natively supported in leading identity products.<br>2.
+Natively supported in leading identity products leading to a greater talent pool outside of government.<br>2.
 It does not require additional public key infrastructure (e.g., checking and revocation infrastructure), making it more lightweight and easier to deploy.<br>3.
-The keys are bound to a device and a user's account through an identity or directory account.</td>
+The keys are bound to a device and a user's account through an identity or directory account.<br>4.
+People are increasingly using FIDO2-based methods on personal accounts and devices leading to greater familiarity for government employees and the public.</td>
         </tr>
         <tr>
             <th scope="row">Disadvantage</th>
             <td>1.
 It can be complicated to establish and operate.<br>2.
 The benefits of revocation checking become a single point of failure if the verification authority is taken offline or validation software is compromised.<br>3.
-Trust store management is a challenge.</td>
+Trust store management is a challenge.<br>4.
+The talent shortage in technical expertise to implement and manage PKI and smart card processes.</td>
             <td>1.
 You can’t revoke a FIDO key pair.
 The public key must instead be invalidated or unregistered to the identity or directory record or deleted off the device.<br>2.
-The talent shortage in people who understand and can implement FIDO2.<br>3.
+The talent shortage inside the government in people who understand and can implement FIDO2.<br>3.
 Requires modern access management tools and devices that support FIDO2.</td>
         </tr>
   </tbody>
 </table>